Velprathap89/codingsparkles-website/content/blog/customize-doughnet-chart-tooltip-message/index.md

 ---
-title: How to include the Doughnet Chart in React JS application and Customize the Tooltip Message?
+title: How to add Doughnet Chart in React JS application and Customize the Tooltip Message?.
 date: "2021-11-06T03:00:00.284Z"
-description: Do you want to know how to include the [Doughnet](http://reactchartjs.github.io/react-chartjs-2/#/doughnut) Chart in a React JS application and customise the tooltip message?...
+description: Do you want to know how to include the Doughnet Chart in a React JS application and customise the tooltip message?...
 thumb: Chart.jpg
 tags: ["React JS"]
 ---